seanofthewired/ProxmoxBot/README.md

 ProxmoxDiscordBot: Main class

-Full video on how to create a Proxmox user, a Discord bot, as well as getting the code working is coming soon at https://www.youtube.com/channel/UC1TIAQaEQojkFztW0zOejpg
+Full video on how to create a Proxmox user, a Discord bot, getting the code working, as well as a finished showcase is coming soon at https://www.youtube.com/channel/UC1TIAQaEQojkFztW0zOejpg